-There are three main requirements of the course.
-In-class exercises, individual assignments, and a final assignment.
+There are four main requirements of the course.
+In-class exercises, individual assignments, a team assignment, and a final examination.

 During the in-class exercises students will be able to receive help from each other since these are not meant to be quizzes.
 Their main purpose is to provide feedback to both the students and the professor during the lecture and facilitate learning by doing.
 10% of the exercises with the lowest grade (or missed) will be dropped from grade calculation.